cpjobling/eg-247-textbook/_sources/fourier_series/2/exp_fs1.md

 +++ {"slideshow": {"slide_type": "notes"}}

-This is the case that helps us simplify the computation of sinusoidal Fourier series.
+This is the case that helps us to simplify the computation of sinusoidal Fourier series.

 It was [Leonhard Euler](https://en.wikipedia.org/wiki/Leonhard_Euler) who discovered the [formula](https://en.wikipedia.org/wiki/Euler%27s_formula) visualized above.